 Where is the luggage stored?

 Luggage storage sites are located inside existing businesses, including retail outlets, hotels, cafes, and more.
 All are vetted by LuggageHero’s local employee, who performs regular quality checks.
-Every piece of luggage is stored away from any public access and secured with a security seal every time.
+Every piece of luggage is stored away from any public access.

 LuggageHero in the press